shrnsng/green/README.md

 ## List of shortcuts

+### Ctrl+Shift .
+Toggle keyboard mapping.
+When keyboard mapping is enabled:
+- Escape key acts as copy
+- F1 key acts as paste
+- F2 key acts as cut
+Keyborad mapping is a convenience for quick copy/cut/paste with some not often used keys.

 ### Ctrl+Shift 0
 Toggle RedBull mode, a notification will pop to indicate the new status.
 By hovering the tray icon, user can also know the current status.